erwindeg/eventdriven-examples/WORKSHOP.md

 Now try this yourself by making the nl.trifork.coins.ReactiveOperatorsTest.flatMapShouldCalculateValuesAsync test succeed!

 ## Exercise Flux filter()
-The Flux filter operator only items filters which match the predicate, the predicate can be implemented with a lambda function.
+The Flux filter operator filters only items that match the predicate, the predicate can be implemented with a lambda function.

 ![](img/filterForFlux.svg)